dxw/accessibility-manual/src/introduction/obligations.md

 For example:

-1. Expanding a local government advice service to support text chats as well as voice phone calls would likely be consider a reasonable adjustment>
+1. Expanding a local government advice service to support text chats as well as voice phone calls would likely be consider a reasonable adjustment.

    As people not able to make voice phone calls are at a substantial disadvantage and supporting text chat is a relatively straightforward and affordable addition.